how many solar panels do you need

 8. Address EV Charging Infrastructure Properly

 Solar-plus-EV installations are growing rapidly.
-When EV chargers are part of your project, include them in electrical planning or expect approval holdups.
+When EV chargers are part of your project, include them in electrical plan or expect approval holdups.

 Take these actions: